undomained/teds/doc/installation.rst

    git clone git@bitbucket.org:sron_earth/pocketfft.git

-That said, you only need to ensure that NetCDF and Lapack are present.
+That said, you only need to ensure that NetCDF and Eigen are present.
 The rest, if not found, are downloaded and built automatically.

 Both C++ codes depend on an OpenMP capable C++ compiler is required.
 Any recent version of the GNU C++ compiler :command:`g++` will do.
 If not already present, install by issuing